-Policy consultation period 9 November 2024 to 10 January 2025

-Policy determined 10 February 2025

-Policy published on school website 15 March 2025

-Policy contact Karen Barlow, Academy Head

-Amendments after determination

-DfE school number 878-2408

-Age range 4-11 primary school

-Early Years provision No

-Type of school Academy

-Admission authority Link Academy Trust

-Normal round intake Reception

-PAN for 2026-27 10

-Priority for children to another setting King Edward VI Community College

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to LA transport Yes - if this is the nearest available school to home

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority

-Supplementary Information Form - for example priority for children of staff or an exceptional need.
-Yes - only to be used for exceptional need priority.
-See below

-When to apply, normal round 15 November 2025 to 15 January 2026.
-Iate applications accepted

-Decision 16 April 2026

-• When to submit an appeal from 15 May 2026 or from 20 school days after the refusal

-Deadline to submit appeal 31 May 2026.
+Key information.
+For glossary and expla Policy consultation period link to further information, within this document or elsewhere.
+9 November 2024 to 10 January 2025 Policy determined 10 February 2025 Policy published on school website by 15 March 2025 Policy contact Amendments after determination Karen Barlow, Academy Head DfE school number 878-2408 Age range 4-11 primary school Early Years provision No Type of school Academy Admission authority Link Academy Trust Normal round intake Reception PAN for 2026-27 10 Priority for children to another setting King Edward VI Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted4 Decision 16 April 2026 • When to submit an appeal from 15 May 2026 or from 20 school days after the refusal Deadline to submit appeal 31 May 2026.
 Later appeals accepted.

-Deadline to hear appeal 24 July 2026

-When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception

-Decision within 15 school days of an application

-• When to submit an appeal at any time after refusal

-Deadline to submit appeal there is no deadline

-Deadline to hear appeal within 30 school days of the appeal submission
+Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application • When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission